Puppet Master: The Game: Characters

 The game features three different humans and seven puppets.
 The humans featured are Agent, Dana Hadley and Neil Gallagher.
 The puppets featured are Blade, Jester, Leech Woman, Pinhead, Six-Shooter, Torch and Tunneler.
 New playable characters are also in the works.

 Release

 On March 1, 2023, Puppet Master: The Game was released for an early access open beta on Steam.
 In April 2023, a roadmap was released for the game that detailed plans for upcoming updates that includes new factions, humans, maps, perks, puppets and weapons for humans as well as a Halloween event.

+In March 2025, October Games announced that the Kickstarter campaign had been canceled due to concerns over whether the project could realistically be completed, while confirming that development would continue at a slower pace.
+About a year later, Puppet Master: The Game was delisted from Steam on February 25th, 2026.

 Downloadable content

 On Halloween, Full Moon announced downloadable content featuring the Demonic Toys, another Full Moon horror franchise.
 This marks their second crossover with Demonic Toys since Puppet Master vs Demonic Toys from 2004.